Rocky Bay has this week reached the incredible milestone of 1,000 active staff.

 “I was asked to support a high care Rocky Bay customer for an hour in the mornings three days a week,” Danielle said.

-“When I arrived to support them, I just had this rush of passion and knew this was what I wanted to do.
+“When I arrived to support them, I had a rush of compassion and knew this was what I wanted to do.
 I enjoyed it so much, so I went from there and applied with Rocky Bay.

 “I wanted to work with Rocky Bay so I could commit to one organisation and put in my all to make a difference, and to progress in my career in an established organisation.
 This is what I want to do long-term and there is a lot of progression in this type of job which is a big thing for me.

 “It’s a really nice environment here (at Rocky Bay).
-Everyone is so friendly, everyone is like-minded and have the same passion.”
+Everyone is so friendly, everyone is like-minded and has the same passion.”

 Danielle explained that her personal experience, coupled with the desire to challenge stereotypes and promote inclusivity, is another big reason she chose a career in the sector.